pimeys/resume/resume.typ

 = Professional Summary

 Product-focused Rust engineer with *8+ years* leading infrastructure projects from conception to production.
-Recently specialized in developer experience, comprehensive documentation, and market research-driven solutions at Grafbase.
+Recently specialized in developer experience, documentation, and market research-driven solutions at Grafbase.
 Created industry-standard libraries used by *millions of developers* including Tiberius (*3.3M downloads*) and Prisma engines.
 Led end-to-end development of Grafbase SDK, PostgreSQL connector (competing with Hasura), and Nexus AI router.
 Known for extensive documentation, customer-centric design, and delivering production-ready solutions that developers love.

 = Technical Expertise